soxueren/atsd/integration/tableau/examples/detailed_values_by_date_no_aggregation_for_one_metric.md

-# Detailed values by date (no aggregation) for one metric
+# Monthly Exports

 ## Overview

-There is an example of visualization export statistics for several years.
+Display a history of export volume over a period of time.

 ## Data Source